Cutting a thick piece of wood with a circular saw can appear challenging due to the sheer size of the wood.

 Subscribe to Mellowpine_DIY on YouTube for getting our latest DIY videos in your YT feed- Subscribe to Mellowpine YouTube Channel

-Steps to Cutting the Thick Wood with Circular Saw
+How to Cut Thick Wood with Circular Saw

 Begin by placing the thick piece of wood onto the work surface.